nwoodard-cs/stardust/README.md

 ## Getting Started
-Build the project with Maven
+Build the project with Maven:
 ```
 mvn verify
 ```
-Run the project with Java
+Run the project with Java:

 Current version is 0.0.1-SNAPSHOT
 ```
 java -cp target/Stardust-[version].jar Stardust